SAFEHR-data/FlowEHR/README.md

     make ci
     ```

-    _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription.
-See `sp-flowehr-cicd-<naming-suffix>`in the [identities section](#identities) for the roles that are assigned to this.
+    > _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription.
+See `sp-flowehr-cicd-<naming-suffix>` in the [identities section](#identities) for the roles that are assigned to this.

-    - Copy the outputted values to populate in step 5
+    Copy the outputted values to populate in step 5.

 4. Create GitHub PATs (access tokens)